bytefish/bytefish.de/blog/custom_form_validation_blazor.md

 }
 ```

-You need to subscribe to the `EditContext#OnFieldChanged` and `EditContext#OnFieldChanged` event.
+You need to subscribe to the `EditContext#OnFieldChanged` and `EditContext#OnValidationRequested` event.
 We can then simply
 apply the Validation function and add the list of `ValidationError` to the `ValidationMessageStore` associated with
 the `EditContext`.